-Students applying for Financial Aid are expected to be enrolled full time (at least 12 hours) each semester (Fall and Spring) during the academic year.
-Students enrolled less than full time must notify the Financial Aid office as Institutional Aid is reserved for full time students only.
-Federal and State Financial Aid may be awarded to students enrolled less than full time, but may be reduced according to the actual enrollment status.
+Students applying for financial aid are expected to be enrolled full time (at least 12 hours) each semester (Fall and Spring) during the academic year.
+Students enrolled less than full time must notify the Financial Aid office because institutional aid is reserved for full-time students only.
+Federal and state financial aid may be awarded to students enrolled less than full time, but may be reduced according to the actual enrollment status.
 Students must be enrolled at least half time for a Federal Direct Loan (6 hours).

-Students are awarded Financial Aid based on the results of the FAFSA and based on the housing code they provide on the FAFSA (on campus, off campus or with parents).
-If a student decides to move off campus, the student must notify the Financial Aid Office as the award (for the year) will change.
+Students are awarded financial aid based on the results of the FAFSA and based on the housing code they provide on the FAFSA (on campus, off campus or with parents).
+If a student decides to move off campus, the student must notify the Financial Aid Office because the award (for the year) will change.

-Students who are planning to withdraw, before completing a term, must start the process with the Dean of Students, in the Student Development Office (second floor of Main).
-The Dean of Students will begin the process via a Withdrawal Form and the student will take the form to the Student Accounts and Financial Aid Offices before returning the form back to the Dean of Students (which completes the withdrawal process).
-Failing to withdraw officially from Greensboro College could impact future attendance and eligibility for Financial Aid.
-Students who do not officially withdraw, and are registered, will also be billed by Student Accounts as a “no show” and be responsible for the balance.
-Once the Withdraw Form is completed (by all parties) the Financial Aid Office will complete an R2T4 (Return of Title IV Funds) through the Department of Education's (DOE) software.
-The DOE will want to know basic information, about the student, but the most important being the effective withdrawal date.
-Depending on when the student withdraws, and the length of time enrolled, this will determine what aid can be kept on the account and what aid has to be returned to either/both to the Department of Education or the State.
-If there is a 90, 75, 50 or 25% adjustment to the student's charges, the same will happen with any type of Institutional aid.
-After the amount that must be refunded to the Tile IV programs is determined, the funding will be returned in the following order:
+Students who are planning to withdraw before completing a term must start the process with the Dean of Students in the Student Development Office (second floor of Main).
+The Dean of Students will begin the process via a withdrawal form, and the student will take the form to the Student Accounts and Financial Aid offices before returning the form to the Dean of Students (which completes the withdrawal process).
+Failing to withdraw officially from Greensboro College could affect future attendance and eligibility for financial aid.
+Students who do not officially withdraw and are registered will also be billed by Student Accounts as a “no show” and be responsible for the balance.
+Once the withdrawal form is completed by all parties, the Financial Aid Office will complete an R2T4 (Return of Title IV Funds) through the Department of Education’s (DOE) software.
+The DOE will want to know basic information about the student, the most important being the effective withdrawal date.
+Depending on when the student withdraws, and the length of time enrolled, this will determine what aid can be kept on the account and what aid has to be returned to either/both to the Department of Education or the state.
+If there is a 90, 75, 50 or 25% adjustment to the student’s charges, the same will happen with any type of institutional aid.
+After the amount that must be refunded to the Title IV programs is determined, the funding will be returned in the following order: